S3-working-group/s3-practical-guide/docs/all.md

 -   _Clarify and Develop Domains_ – When people understand their own areas of responsibility, and those of others too, they know what is expected of them and where they are dependent on others.
 -   _Pull-System For Work_ – People being able to pull in new work items when they have capacity eliminates overload and improves productivity.
--   _Delegate Influence_ – Delegating work together with authority to make decisions relating to that work frees people up to create value and removes unnecessary dependencies.
 -   _Role_ – Delegating autonomy to an individual to decide and act within clearly defined constraints frees individuals up to create value, and enables those who delegate to retain as much influence as necessary.
 -   _Circle_ – Delegating autonomy to a team to organize and govern themselves within clearly defined constraints frees the team up to create value, and enables those who delegate that authority to retain as much influence as necessary.
 -   _Clarify and Develop Strategy_ – A strategy for creating value, developed by the individual or team and agreed upon by all relevant stakeholders, builds trust and supports autonomy.